A sheaf-theoretic model for SL(2,C) Floer homology: Three-manifold invariants

 \subsection{Definitions}

 Let $Y$ be a closed, connected, oriented three-manifold.
 Suppose we are given a Heegaard splitting $Y = U_0 \cup_{\Sigma} U_1$ of genus $g \geq 3$.
 We equip $\CharIrr(\Sigma)$ with the complex structure $J$ and the complex symplectic form $\omegac=-\omega_1 + i \omega_3$, as in Section~\ref{sec:surfaces}.
 Let be the complex Lagrangians constructed in Section~\ref{sec:Lags}.
 By Lemma~\ref{lem:idab}, the intersection $X=L_0 \cap L_1$ can be identified with $\CharIrr(Y)$.
 Further, each $L_i$ is diffeomorphic to $\CharIrr(F_g)$, where $F_g$ is the free group on $g$ elements.
-By Lemma~\ref{lem:pifree}, we have $H^1(L_i; \Z/2) = H^2(L_i; \Z/2)=0$, so $L_i$ admits unique spin structures; cf. Fact~\ref{fact:spin}.
+By Lemma~\ref{lem:pifree}, we have $H^2(L_i; \Z/2)=0$, so $c_1(TL_i)=0$ and hence $L_i$ admits a spin structure, which is unique because $H^1(L_i; \Z/2) = 0$; cf. Fact~\ref{fact:spin}.
 Applying Bussi's work described in Section~\ref{sec:Bussi}, we obtain a perverse sheaf

 We can do a framed version of this construction, using the complex Lagrangians constructed in Section~\ref{sec:LagTw}.
 In this case we can use a Heegaard splitting of any genus $g \geq 0$, and we need to pick a basepoint $z \in \Sigma \subset Y$.
 The Lagrangians $L_0^{\#} , L_1^{\#} $ are diffeomorphic to products of $g$ copies of $G \cong S^3 \times \R^3$, so they too have unique spin structures.
 We let